**Updated November 2018**

-There’s a jam-packed calendar of exciting Twin Cities events to attend with your family.
+There’s a jam-packed calendar of exciting Family Fun Events in the Twin Cities for 2018.
 Best of all, many of them offer free admission, or are entirely free!

 Museums on Us